-Many lake organizations are offering online learning opportunities in 2020.
-The list below highlights many current online events.
+Many organizations are offering online learning opportunities.
+The list below highlights many current lake-related online events.
 These events welcome lake professionals and the public.
 You may also wish to explore these websites for additional events, recordings of past events, and more:

 To have your live webinar or virtual event included here, contact us.